“Heal the sick, raise the dead,a cleanse lepers, cast out demons. You received without paying; give without pay.” (Mt 10:8)

 It was a staggering missions focus for them because in the natural, every single endeavour was impossible.
 What changed things was the reality and the conviction that with God, all things really are possible – and so, given the remit the outcome was inevitable.
 The apostles took the command seriously.

-Where do you even begin with this text that is a challenge to us, not an affirmation?
+Where do you barely begin with this text that is a challenge to us, not an affirmation?
 The Church has moved out into the vast, deep and stormy ocean of history and left essential equipment ashore.
-I have an answer, but let me explain a little more of our dilemma.
+I suggest an answer, but allow me to explain a little more of our dilemma.

 Hidden at the end of the charge from Jesus is an interesting and challenging statement, “You received without paying; give without pay.”
-Could it be that God is withholding His presence and power because we use it for our own ends rather than God’s glory?
+Could it be that God is intentionally withholding His divine presence and extraordinary power because we employ it for our own ends rather than God’s divine glory?
 I have witnessed some ministries in the ‘prophetic movement’ selling their prophecies, dream interpretations and even ‘tattoo-interpretations” for a minimum price ‘love gift’.

 God has given them something freely, but they want something in return for sharing it.
-It’s shameful – but it is justified in their eyes because the suggestion is that everyone needs to make a living to be able to do what they feel called to.
-And reformed preachers and teachers are also not exempt from this.
+It’s a sensitive issue – but it is justified in their eyes because of the recognition that everyone needs to make a living to be able to do what they feel called to.
+Preachers and teachers are also not exempt from this.
 Where there is a will there is a way of justifying our actions, but Jesus clearly asserts himself here; don’t do it!

-Sometimes the only way that you can see a real Stradivarius is by putting the genuine article next to it.
-And that is what I think God is doing.
+Sometimes the only way that you can identify a real Stradivarius is by placing the genuine article next to it.
+And that is what I believe God is undoubtedly doing.
 He’s at work!

-Charismatic preaching often (not all the time, and my assertion here is simplistic but only to make a plea)has little value for doctrine and the treasures of theology that are discovered by hard work and serious study.
+Charismatic preaching can tend to have little value for doctrine and the treasures of theology that are discovered only by hard work and significant study.

-Somewhere in the middle, is the place where God would have us be.
-Committed to the Word of God, the Work of the Spirit and an ongoing endeavour to obey the leading, prompting and direction of the Spirit.
+Somewhere in the radical middle, is the place where God would have us be; passionately committed to the Word of God, the Work of the Spirit and an ongoing endeavour to obey the leading, prompting and direction of the Spirit.

-Prophetic ministry does not bring new revelation that is outside of the scope of teaching of Scripture, but it does call us back to God, to His Word and to finding our purpose, comfort, hope in God.
-At the root of authentic prophetic ministry is the Gospel and God’s extravagant grace.
+The prophetic ministry does not bring new revelation that is outside of the ample scope of teaching of Scripture, but it does call us back to God, to His Word and to discovering our purpose, comfort, hope in God.
+At the root of an authentic prophetic ministry is the Gospel and God’s extravagant grace.

-It’s time to re-engage with the work of the Spirit.
-It’s a co-mission with Christ and He enables by His wonderful Spirit.
+It’s time to re-engage with the work of God, joining in with outreach-mission with Christ, and He enables this by His wonderful Spirit.
 We haven’t been told how to heal the sick, just to do it.
 We have a few examples of how to raise the dead, but need to know how to press past our civilised propriety.
-Cleansing the lepers is a challenge in the Western world because we don’t seem to have any – but we have lots of incurable sickness in the forms of cancer, diabetes and cardio-related sickness, to name but a few.
-Casting out demons is also difficult because we think they don’t exist today (but they are on the rampage).
+Cleansing the lepers is a challenge in the Western world because figuratively-speaking we don’t seem to have any – but we have lots of incurable sickness in the forms of cancer, diabetes and cardio-related sickness, to name but a few.
+Casting out demons is equally difficult because we think they don’t exist today.
+They do.

 No pressure then!
 Let’s attend to the opportunities before us because Jesus wants us to, not because of the pressure to make something happen.
 We can’t.
 Some serious heart-searching will not go amiss.

 We are the Church-together.
-What we do affects other Churches, we don’t do it in isolation of each other.
-That is why we need to pray for the Church across the continents.
+What we do positively affects other Churches, we don’t do it in isolation of each other.
+That is why we genuinely need to pray earnestly for the Church across the continents.

-God wants us to do the things He has called us to do, they are impossible but with God as the One who sends us, tasks us, commissions us – all things are indeed possible.
+God eagerly desires us to do the remarkable things He has called us to do.
+They are impossible but with God as the One who willingly sends us, tasks us, commissions us – all things are indeed possible.
 And probable!